julaluehring/julaluehring.github.io/about.md

 permalink: /about/
 ---

-Hi!
 My name is Jula.
 I work as a PhD student in the [Computational Communication Science Lab](https://compcommlab.univie.ac.at/) at the University of Vienna, but I am also affiliated with the [Complexity Science Hub](https://csh.ac.at/) as a Junior Fellow.
 Overall, I wonder how groups of people belonging to the same society can have diverging understandings of reality and particularly, why.
 Generally, I use a combination of methods to approach this problem, but I am especially interested in using social media as a data source to study human behavior.
 For my current project, I am studying the spread of misinformation on social media and the impact of emotions on this phenomenon (read more about the project in the [research section](/research/)).